-To achieve this qualification, learners must successfully demonstrate their achievement of all LOs of the units as detailed in this Qualification Specification and selected optional units chosen from the relevant optional unit specification (selecting units from more than one of the optional pathways is acceptable).
-A partial certificate may be requested for learners who do not achieve their full qualification but have achieved at least one whole unit; partial achievement certificate fees can be found in the Fees and Pricing document on the NCFE website.
+To achieve this qualification, learners must successfully demonstrate their achievement of all LOs of the units as detailed in this qualification specification and selected optional units chosen from the relevant optional unit specification (Selecting units from more than one of the optional pathways is acceptable.)
+A partial certificate may be requested for learners who do not achieve their full qualification but have achieved at least one whole unit; partial achievement certificate fees can be found in the fees and pricing document on the NCFE website.

 The Senior Healthcare Support Worker occupational standard is split into six pathways.
 Our optional unit specifications have been split out according to these pathways.
 Appendix A sets out the units contained within each optional unit specification to support unit selection as applicable to the learners' role/employment.
-For each pathway, we have also included a list of recommended units which will demonstrate full alignment to the knowledge, skills and behaviours (KSBs) of the Senior Healthcare Support Worker occupational standard.
+For each pathway, we have also included a list of recommended units which will demonstrate full alignment to the Knowledge, Skills and Behaviours (KSB's) of the Senior Healthcare Support Worker occupational standard.
 Each unit specification contains units which are recommended for each pathway.
 NCFE has not specified which units learners must take for each pathway as units may be applicable across multiple pathways and have been designed to allow for contextualisation across specialist areas.
-For example, units which sit within the Adult Nursing Support optional unit specification have been designed to be able to be contextualised and applicable to Children and Young People Support and Maternity Support pathways.
+For example, units which sit within the 'Adult nursing support' optional unit specification have been designed to be able to be contextualised and applicable to Children and young people's support and Maternity support pathways.